phetsims/a11y-research/issue-templates/description-design-template.md

 - [ ] List items as needed

 **Check Credits**
-- [ ] Verify A11y team has been added
+- [ ] Verified A11y team additions: (add names here)
-- [ ] Verify A11y team has been added
+- [ ] Ceate issue with verified a11y team member additions

 **Once Evaluation begins**
 - [ ] Ensure interviews are recorded to this sim's interview spreadsheet